human-conditions/yodrew.github.io-original/_posts/2019-11-28-update-2019-november.md

         - ruled by deception and force, we begin at a disadvantage
         - we are each damaged and conditioned as slaves

 These six months have been strange.
-I had worked for 11 years like a juggernaut.
+I had worked over a decade like a juggernaut.
 My momentum blinded me to the fact that I was reaching the end.
 Somehow, I had to slow down and reorient.
 I subconsciously arranged the theft of my computer, the destruction of my smartphone, and recently, getting defrauded of a significant amount of money.
 It was shocking and discouraging.
 But it got me to stop.

 After my computer was stolen, I read George's book (darkroomretreat.com/f/journey.pdf).
-That helped a lot.
-I did one more retreat.
-It was a failure, but I found the last pieces there.
+This was critical.
+I did one more retreat based on its encouragement.
+The retreat mostly failed, but I found the last pieces there.

 I experimented in reaching out to others regarding capitalization.
 This proved costly and mostly chimeric.
 However, a man is donating 2 hours of consulting per month.